Yves Bissouma: International career

-Born in the Ivory Coast and moving to Mali aged thirteen to pursue a professional football career, Bissouma participated at the 2016 African Nations Championship with Mali.
-In the semi-final against the Ivory Coast, he was brought on as a substitute in the 76th minute and scored the decisive goal to make it 1–0 in the 89th minute.
-However they went on to lose in the final against DR Congo.
+Born in the Ivory Coast and moving to Mali aged 13 to pursue a professional football career, Bissouma participated at the 2016 African Nations Championship with Mali.
+In the semi-final against the Ivory Coast, he was brought on as a substitute in the 76th minute and scored the only goal of the game, in the 89th minute.
+They went on to lose in the final against DR Congo.

 Bissouma was named in Mali's squad for the 2021 Africa Cup of Nations to be played in January 2022.
-He made an appearance in the first match on 13 January, coming on as a 59th minute substitute replacing Adama Traoré in the 1–0 controversial victory over Tunisia, with the referee blowing for full time early on two occasions.
-Bissouma played in all four of Mali's matches as they were knocked out via penalties against Equatorial Guniea in the round of 16 on 26 January.
+He made an appearance in the first match on 13 January, coming on as a 59th-minute substitute, replacing Adama Traoré, in a controversial 1–0 victory over Tunisia, with the referee blowing for full-time early on two occasions.
+Bissouma played in all four of Mali's matches as they were knocked out via penalties against Equatorial Guinea in the round of 16 on 26 January.

 Personal life

 Bissouma has been banned from driving in the United Kingdom on two occasions due to repeated speeding offences in 2019 and 2021.
-On 6 October 2021, Sussex Police arrested Bissouma on suspicion of sexually assaulting a woman.
-He was led out of The Arch, a nightclub in Brighton, with handcuffs.
+On 6 October 2021, Sussex Police arrested him on suspicion of sexually assaulting a woman.
+He was led out of The Arch, a nightclub in Brighton, in handcuffs.
 He was initially bailed until 3 November; his bail was later extended to 6 December.
 On 8 December, it was announced that he had been bailed for a further four weeks.
-A further update in January 2022 from Sussex Police noted that he was currently released under investigation while enquiries continue.
-On 29 June, it was revealed that Bissouma had been cleared of all allegations.
+A further update in January 2022 from Sussex Police noted that he was currently released under investigation while enquiries continued.
+On 29 June, Bissouma was cleared of all allegations.

+In June 2024, Bissouma was the victim of a robbery in front of the Hotel Majestic (Cannes) in the South of France.
+The footballer and his girlfriend had stopped in a car in front of their hotel when two hooded men came running up.
+Bissouma tried to take refuge inside the hotel, however, the attackers sprayed him with tear gas, before seizing his watch valued at €300,000.

+In August 2024, Tottenham suspended Bissouma from the opening match of the next Premier League season.
+The reason was a video posted on Snapchat in which the footballer inhaled laughing gas from a balloon.
+In the UK, this substance is considered a drug.